MicoBledsoe/holbertonschool-simple_shell/README.md

 All Code will be compiled this way :

+'''
-Compiling the program: gcc -Wall -Werror -Wextra -pedantic *.c -o hsh
+gcc -Wall -Werror -Wextra -pedantic *.c -o hsh
+'''

 ### List of allowed functions and system calls:
  | FUNCTIONS | MAN PAGE |